MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/log-files.md

 ## Debug logs

-See the _Collect and enable logging_ section for Windows and Mac instructions.
 Debug logs are produced by the Windows and Mac desktop clients, as well as by browser-based clients.
 The logs are text-based and are read from the bottom-up.
 They can be read using any text-based editor, and new logs are created when logging into the client.

 Debug logs show the following data flows: